 Recruitment is simply the method of getting acquainted with prospective members.
 Let good taste and good manners guide your conduct during recruitment.
 Smile!
 Be yourself.
 Be interested in others.
 Have genuine and honest conversations.
 Have a great time.

-Clean up your profile, photos, wall, and postings.
+Clean up your pages, profile, photos, wall, and postings.

 Basically, you wouldn't want anything on your page that you wouldn't want your parents to see.
 You WILL be looked at!